 Real estate agents, in most cases, have completed a lengthy education course, hold at least a bachelor’s degree, and typically must pass a licensing exam to sell or lease real estate legally.
 To be a realtor, one must also obtain specialized knowledge in particular financing, insurance, and inspections.

-There are two different types of New Braunfels Realtors.
+There are two different types of realtors.
 The first is a realtor that works on their own.
 This type of realtor most often starts out working as an assistant to a brokerage firm where they learn the business side of real estate.
 As the agent progresses, they take on more responsibilities until they master the art of real estate sales and continue to pursue this education until they become self-employed.
 Once a realtor becomes self-employed, they are then referred to as a “broker.”

 Most local real estate boards require realtors to have some form of certification.
 These forms of credentials vary from state to state.
 To be certified by your local board, brokers must complete the Broker Disclosure Document (BDD).
 The BDD is typically a four-hour long training program given in classrooms, conferences and seminars.
 Many states require new agents to pass the BDD before being allowed to sit for a licensing examination.
 These licensing examinations are based upon the Broker Liability Law and involve detailed ethics training.